 The other is a superfast charger located at commercial charging stations.
 This type of charging is much faster.
 But then again, it has the downside of being away from home while charging.

 Thankfully, the Tesla wall connector has bridged the gap between these two methods and brought charging speed to the comfort of your home.
-With a Tesla wall connector, you can now have a fully charged EV in just 6 to 12 hours, depending on the Tesla model.
+With a Tesla wall connector, you can have a fully charged EV in 6 to 12 hours, depending on the Tesla model.

-So whatever Tesla model you have, a Tesla wall connector is the fastest way to charge your car at home.
+Nonetheless, no matter your Tesla model, a Tesla wall connector is the fastest way to charge your car at home.
 It’s much faster than a mobile charger and does not require you to be away from home while it is charging.
-But then again, installing the Tesla wall connector requires sophisticated wiring that requires professional services.

 How Much Does It Cost To Install a Tesla Wall Connector?

 The cost of installing a Tesla wall connector will differ depending on your home’s charging hardware and the electrical system.
-But on average, a Tesla wall connector installation costs ranges between $750 and $1500, depending on the individual customizations needed.
+But on average, a Tesla wall connector installation costs between $750 and $1500, depending on the individual customizations needed.

-And of course, that only covers the installation and doesn’t include the Tesla wall connector unit itself.
+And, of course, that only covers the installation and doesn’t include the Tesla wall connector unit itself.
 The unit will cost you an additional $550.
 So, Altogether, it should cost you in the region of $2000 to have everything running in place.

 Read: How Many Amps Does My Garage Door Opener Use?